I'm finishing up my Ph.D. in physics at Rutgers

 , and amateur systems administration

 .
 I've also had the pleasure of using many wonderful pieces of software, most of them open source.
-My thoughts various software and hardware tools can be found in this mini-wiki
+My thoughts on various software and hardware tools can be found in this mini-wiki

 .
 As this visualization